WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 The `rethrow` here references `try $l2`, but the `rethrow` is not within its `catch` block.

-The below is an example that includes all the cases explained.
+The example below includes all of the cases explained above.
 The numbers within `()` after `rethrow`s are the label operands in immediate values.
 ```
 (func $test